The mangrove tree is one of the marvels of our Northland harbours.

 This is much higher than land plants which have sap concentrations of 0.2 grams per litre, but still much lower than seawater.

 Mangrove leaves have several adaptations for salty living.

-Many of the leaves are trapped among the mangrove’s pneumatophores (vertical corky breathing roots that stick up like fingers out of the mud).
-The leaves are quickly broken down by soil fungi and bacteria to make their nutrients available for reabsorption by the mangrove.
-By this stage their salt content has leached out into the seawater.
+In the Far North, the annual litter drop is about five to six tonnes per hectare.
+Many of these leaves are trapped among the pneumatophores (aerial roots) and are quickly broken down by soil fungi and bacteria to make their nutrients available for reabsorption by the mangroves - but now with the salt leached out into the seawater.